Open Now

 You will be left with a foul odour from rotting food inside the pipework of your kitchen.

-Hair and soapy products like shampoo in your bathroom can build up and wash down the sink.
-Hair and soap in the shower drain are significant causes of bathroom drain blockages.
+In the bathroom, hair and soapy products like shampoo can build up over time and wash down the sink.
+These are major culprits when it comes to blockages in the shower drain.

 Clearing a clogged sink takes time and can affect other areas of your home and plumbing.